minadyn/puppet-sandbox/README.md

     $ vagrant box list
     precise64
-    $ git clone git://github.com/elasticdog/puppet-sandbox.git
+    $ git clone git://github.com/minadyn/puppet-sandbox.git
     $ cd puppet-sandbox/

-If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/
+If you want a CentOS base box to work from, search here: http://www.vagrantbox.es/

+Once you add the box in vagrant, specify the box for a node by assigning the :box key in the puppet\_nodes variable in the Vagrantfile.

 Initial Startup
 ---------------